magjac/d3-graphviz/README.md

 * [Accessing Elements of the Generated Graph](#accessing-elements-of-the-generated-graph)
 * [Modifying an Existing Graph and Animating the Changes](#modifying-an-existing-graph-and-animating-the-changes)
 * [Large Graphs](#large-graphs)

+### Defining the viz.js Script Tag

+If the drawNode() method is going to be used, when loading the viz.js script, the script type shall be "application/javascript" or "text/javascript", e.g.:
+`<script src="https://unpkg.com/viz.js@1.8.0/viz.js" type="application/javascript/"></script>`
+If the drawNode() method is not going to be used, start-up time may be reduced by using the script type "javascript/worker", e.g.:
+`<script src="https://unpkg.com/viz.js@1.8.0/viz.js" type="javascript/worker"></script>`

 ### Creating a Graphviz Renderer